Castro Station Accessibility Improvements Project

 The three pictures below were different design options considered for the new station elevator.
-All options are made of glass, to allow station agents to see into the elevator cab and maintain sightlines from the station agent booth.
+All options were made of glass to allow station agents to see into the elevator cab and maintain sightlines from the station agent booth.
 These designs were considered as the project complete its Civic Design phase and moves into the Detail Design phase.

 Option 1 - Point Support System